NJ Transit data: Rail cancellations down but not out

 NEWARK, N.J.
 (AP) - New Jersey Transit has released data showing how often its trains have been delayed or cancelled in the last three years.

-The data show cancellations have dropped significantly from a year ago but that hundreds of trains are still cancelled each month.
+The data shows cancellations have dropped significantly from a year ago but that hundreds of trains are still cancelled each month.

 The information released Tuesday dates back to the beginning of 2017.
 It was in response to an executive order issued in August by Democratic New Jersey Gov. Phil Murphy.